sustrik/libmill/README.md

 Mill is a preprocessor that adds coroutine support to C language.

-The result of preprocessing are standard C source and header files that can be added directly to your C projects.
+The result of preprocessing are standard C source and header files that can be added directly to your C project.

 WARNING: THIS PROJECT IS UNDER DEVELOPMENT!
 DO NOT USE YET!